What is a domain name?

 Domain names are managed at the highest level by a small number of agencies around the world (all .uk domain names are regulated by Nominet, for example).
 Then, people further down the chain, like Krystal are authorised to act as registrars.
 We take your money and then pay to register your domain with the registration authorities.

-This is a bit like the way DVLA in Swansea manage car registration numbers - but your local car dealership register your new car's registration number for you when you buy it.
+This is a bit like the way DVLA in Swansea manages car registration numbers - but your local car dealership registers your new car's registration number for you when you buy it.